bailey-mc/MyMusic/README.md

 # myMusic Full Stack Web App
 Rate your music who? this year you'll be wanting to go to myMusic to review your favorite albums.
 This is a basic CRUD app that allows users to create a personal profile, review albums, read other user's reviews, and look at other user's profiles.
+There is a small amount of on site interaction thru comments.
+Users can also reach out to eachother thru emails that they post on their profile.

 ## Technologies used
 HTML, CSS, JavaScript, Express, EJS, and MongoDB.
 Bootstrap was used for styling.
 Dependencies are bcrypt, connect-mongodb-session, ejs, express, express-session, method-override, mongodb, and mongoose.